ESMValGroup/ESMValTool_Tutorial/_episodes/09-cmorization.md

 ![Data flow with ESMValTool](../fig/data_flow.png) *Illustration of the data flow in ESMValTool.*

-In this lesson, we will re-implement a CMORizer script for the MTE dataset that contains observations of the Gross Primary Production (GPP), a variable that is important for calculating components of the carbon cycle.
+In this lesson, we will re-implement a CMORizer script for the FLUXCOM dataset that contains observations of the Gross Primary Production (GPP), a variable that is important for calculating components of the global carbon cycle.
 We will go through all the steps and explain relevant topics as we go.
 If you prefer to implement CMOR fixes, please read the documentation [here](https://docs.esmvaltool.org/projects/esmvalcore/en/latest/develop/fixing_data.html#fixing-data).